 - This seminar is designed to help University of Pittsburgh faculty learn the use of these evidence-based techniques, tools, and strategies for handling both common and uncommon teaching challenges in traditional face-to face classrooms, as well as in remote and hybrid instructional delivery modes.
 Faculty members will learn best practices for creating learning activities and learning environments that are both “high impact” in terms of learning outcomes and “high engagement” in terms of student interaction.
 At the end of the program, participants will receive a Seminar Certification in recognition of their accomplishments.

-- This seminar will be offered remotely in the Spring of 2021, allowing an opportunity to practice applying teaching strategies in an online or hybrid mode.
+- This seminar allows an opportunity to practice applying teaching strategies in an online or hybrid mode.